 - Plastic moving containers, too, are often made from recycled materials.
 Containers are often made from polyethylene, which can also be recycled.
 While plastic moving containers are fuel fossil-based and not renewable, the big advantage is that plastic totes can be reused hundreds and hundreds of times.

 After the Move

-- Plastic containers are often better for long-term storage because they do not attract insects, they are resistant to water and they are durable.
+- Plastic storage totes are often better for long-term storage because they do not attract insects, they are resistant to water and they are durable.

-- If you are storing items in a climate-controlled storage unit, though, cardboard boxes may be fine.
+- If you are storing items in a climate-controlled storage unit, though, cardboard boxes are adequate.